 Setup the template

-The first step to creating an index is to design the master page or pages where you want the index to appear.
-If your index will extend beyond a single page, design both a starting master for the first page of your index and a continuing master for following pages.
+The first step to creating an index is to design the parent (formerly master) page or pages where you want the index to appear.
+If your index will extend beyond a single page, design both a starting parent for the first page of your index and a continuing parent for following pages.

-For detailed information on InDesign master pages, see the InDesign Help article: Master Pages.
+For detailed information on InDesign parent pages, see the InDesign Help article: Parent Pages.

-After you've finished designing your index master pages:
+After you've finished designing your index parent pages:

 - Use the Text tool to drag out a new text frame that will contain the actual index.